 MediShare – Is MediShare Right For You?

 Medishare, a type of health insurance that allows members to create their own sharing accounts with ACCU (the financial sponsor of Medishare).
 Each month, members deposit their share amount into these accounts.
-Other fees include a $2 one-time membership fee, a $2 monthly administrative fee, and a $1 paper statement charge.
+There are additional fees such as a $2 annual membership fee and $2 per month administrative fee.
+A $1 statement fee is also required.
 If you’re not sure whether Medishare is right for you, read on for some important information.
-It will be a great decision that you made!
+You’ll be glad you did!

 Medi-Share doesn’t cover pre-existing conditions

 If you’ve had a health condition before you joined a healthcare sharing program, you may be concerned that you’ll be denied coverage.
-Medi-Share does not deny coverage for pre-existing medical conditions.
-However, it has certain rules and a phase-in period before coverage becomes full.
-Medi-Share cannot be joined by women who are pregnant, have high cholesterol or blood pressure.
+The fact is, Medi-Share doesn’t deny coverage to pre-existing conditions, but it does have certain rules and a “phase-in” period before full coverage begins.
+For example, you cannot join Medi-Share if you’re pregnant or have high blood pressure or cholesterol.
 To be eligible for coverage, you’ll need to have been a member for 36 consecutive months.

 Medi-Share doesn’t cover primary care, unlike insurance.
-Well-child visits for up to six years old and one annual physical for each member are exempt.
+Exempt are well-child visits up to 6 years of age and an annual physical for each family member.
 If you are eligible for preventive services such as flu shots or other medical care, you will need to cover the cost out-of-pocket.
-Although you are expected to make use of a PPO network, it is still possible to spend out of your own pocket.
-Medi-Share offers telehealth services for its members.
+You’re also expected to use a PPO network of physicians, but you’ll still need to pay out of pocket.
+Fortunately, Medi-Share does offer telehealth services to its members.

 Unlike most traditional health insurance, Medi-Share doesn’t deny coverage for pre-existing conditions.
 Although it does not exclude pre-existing medical conditions, Medi-Share limits the amount you can share depending on when your membership was established.
-You can share up to $100,000 per person per year for pre-existing conditions if you’ve had no symptoms for at least three years.
+If you have not had symptoms for three years, your annual pre-existing condition share can be up to $100,000.
 Sharing is not allowed for congenital diseases such as cancer.
 However, you must wait at least 36 or 60 months before getting covered under Medi-Share.

-Medi-Share offers many coverage options.
+Fortunately, there are many options for you to get covered with Medi-Share.
 It is a great way to get health care coverage without the high cost of health insurance.
-Medi-Share is an excellent option for people with pre-existing medical conditions and has a generous yearly cap on benefits.
-Before signing up, make sure you read all the details.
+The benefits are generous and Medi-Share can be used by people who have pre-existing conditions.
+Just make sure to read the fine print before signing up.
 If you can’t afford insurance, Medi-Share may not be the right option for you.

 Medi-Share, a faith-based insurance program that covers health care costs, is an attractive option for Christians.
 This program does not provide coverage for abortions, drunk driving, smoking, and other lifestyle choices that aren’t in line with the Bible.
 Medi-Share covers adoption and pregnancy if you comply with their guidelines.
 The program is an excellent way to protect your financial future and to have peace of mind if you’re ever in need of health care.